-The negatives associated with compaction have been listed by Dr. J. R. Hall, extension agronomist at Virginia Tech, Blacksburg, VA.
-They include destruction of the soil structure, reduced soil drainage and increased surface-eroding runoff, reduced protection of the root zone to heat or cold, pesticides are unable to reach and control insects in the soil, and there is less storage space within the soil for water, air and nutrients.
-Compacted soil is simply a poor growing medium for turfgrass roots, wastes valuable water and nutrients, and results in higher maintenance costs.
+The negatives associated with compaction have been listed by Dr. J.R.
+Hall, extension agronomist at Virginia Tech, Blacksburg, VA.
+They include destruction of the soil structure, reduced soil drainage, and increased soil-eroding runoff, reduced protection of the root zone to heat or cold, pesticides are unable to reach and control insects in the soil, and there is less storage space within the soil for water, air, and nutrients, and results in higher maintenance costs.
 Root growth is also stunted by compacted soil.
 Shorter and smaller root systems render turfgrass more vulnerable to periods of stress.

-Thatch, nondecomposed stems, leaves and roots on the surface of the soil, can be harmful to healthy turf if it becomes more than one-half-inch thick.
+Thatch, nondecomposed stems, leaves, and roots on the surface of soil, can be harmful to healthy turf if it becomes more than 1/2-inch thick.
 Heavy thatch reduces the effectiveness of some herbicides and insecticides, harbors insects and diseases and can disrupt uniform infiltration of irrigation or natural rainfall.
-Research continued on page 24 tion Root ts Turf
+Research has shown that periodic aeration helps mix soil into the thatch layer to aid in its decomposition.
+Some thatch is considered advantageous for sports turf since it provides a cushion that protects both the player and the turfgrass from damage upon impact.